tammalee/revews/content/post/insidious-the-last-key.md

 * Her side kicks are cute but i feel like I had to see a previous movie to really understand their relationship.
 * Called it about the whistle. =\
 * Socially awkward nerds fighting over… teenage girls?
 Young women?
 I can’t tell.
 It made me feel a bit gross, tbh.
 * Okay, so overall, I love that the protagonist is an older woman!
 I felt the non-dialogue stuff was really well done but the dialogue felt stiff to me.
-* This is the real deal
-* Woo.
-Woo.